Today’s modern construction techniques allow us to build huge structures in just a few months or years. For example, the Shard in London was built...

 Juan Diego requested the Archbishop again to build a chapel.
 The Archbishop asked for a sign as proof before he would consent.
 Juan Diego returned to Tepeyac Hill and the Virgin Mary appeared again and she said she would reveal a sign the next day on 21 December.
 This apparition is not depicted in Zalcedo’s Virgin of Guadalupe.

 Juan Diego failed to meet the Virgin Mary on 21 December as agreed.
 Juan Diego felt terrible about not keeping his heavenly engagement, but he had more pressing earthly concerns.
 His beloved uncle, Juan Bernardino, was fatally ill and lay dying in bed.
-Juan Diego missed his appointment to aid and attend his dying uncle.
+Juan Diego missed his appointment to aid and attend to his dying uncle.
 This scene is not depicted in the painting.

 Juan Diego journeyed to fetch a priest for his uncle’s death confession and last rites.
-However, along his frenzied path the Virgin Mary appeared for the fourth time on 22 December.
+However, along his frenzied path, the Virgin Mary appeared for the fourth time on 22 December.
 She questioned Juan Diego why he did not meet her yesterday as agreed.
 Juan Diego explained everything.
 The Virgin Mary then famously remarked, “¿No estoy yo aquí que soy tu madre?”
 (Am I not here, who is your mother?)
 Zalcedo captures Juan Diego’s mania in the upper right scene.
-Juan Diego runs with arms outstretched.
+Juan Diego runs with his arms outstretched.
 His head jerks to the side over his shoulder as he sees the Virgin Mary again.
 Captured in the miniature image is the moment before he ceases to run and hears her encouraging messages.
 The Virgin Mary continued to encourage him by saying his uncle is alive and cured.
 As for the sign the Archbishop wanted, Juan Diego was instructed to return to the top of Tepeyac Hill to collect the flowers now growing there.

 Juan Diego returned to Tepeyac Hill and witnessed a miraculous sign.
 Whereas two days earlier (20 December) the hill was cold and barren, it was now warm and covered in Castilian red roses.
 This scene is depicted in the lower-left corner of Zalcedo’s Virgin of Guadalupe.
 Some theological scholars argue whether the Virgin Mary appeared again on 22 December on top of Tepeyac Hill when Juan Diego collected the flowers.
 Most believers say she did not appear during the picking of the roses, but that her spirit was present to bless the flowers.
 Juan Diego, as seen in the miniature, collects the rose petals in his tilma (cloak).
 His eyes are lifted in a faithful stare.